View of the ocean in Puerto Rico

 Comfort & Stress Foods

-While I do recommend prioritizing nutritious and shelf-stable foods for emergencies, I also suggest having some of your favorite comfort and stress foods that may provide some emotional relief during challenging times (hello chocolate! 🍫).
+While I do recommend prioritizing nutritious and shelf-stable foods for emergencies, I also recommend having some of your favorite comfort foods that may provide some emotional relief during challenging times (hello chocolate! 🍫).

 Having a small supply of comfort foods may help ease some stress and provide a sense of familiarity during emergencies.
 Plus, in the middle of a hurricane, you can’t go to your nearest drugstore to get your chocolate fix!
-Just ensure the majority of your emergency food supply consists of nutritious options to sustain your health and energy levels.
+Just make sure most of your emergency food supply is packed with nutritious options to maintain your health and energy levels.

 Ideas for Your Healthy Emergency Food Kit